 Accuracy is substantially increased, but playing online against other human players with a mouse in their right hand will still result in another death 9/10 of the time.

-Gamepad and Mouse
+Controller and Mouse

-Okay, so hear me out.
+Hear me out.
 A gamepad in the left hand, a mouse in the right hand.
 The ability to run around with an analog stick is so much more comfortable than craning your hand over the WASD keys, then the mouse provides the accuracy needed to survive online.

 That’s an instant win then, right?
 Well, kinda.